Lotus Elan: Engine

 The M100 Elan used a 1,588 cc double overhead camshaft (DOHC) I4 16-valve engine, sourced from the Isuzu Gemini and extensively modified by Lotus (a third generation of this engine was later used in the Isuzu Impulse), which produced 162 hp in turbocharged form.
 0–60 mph acceleration time was measured by Autocar and Motor magazine at 6.5 seconds, and a top speed of 137 mi/h was recorded.

-Significant differences in the Isuzu-Lotus engine from the original include a new exhaust system, re-routed intake plumbing for better thermodynamic efficiency, improved engine suspension, and major modifications to the engine control unit to improve torque and boost response.
+Significant differences in the Isuzu-Lotus engine from the original include a new exhaust system, re-routed intake plumbing for better thermodynamic efficiency, improved engine mounting, and major modifications to the engine control unit to improve torque and boost response.
 Almost all models featured an IHI turbocharger.

-Braking and Suspension Components
+Braking and suspension components

-The Majority of the suspension items for the M100 Elan (both S1 and S2) were manufactured and supplied by Portland Engineering based in Dorset in the UK.
-The parts they supplied included front and read brake discs, rear suspension arms, front and rear hub carriers along with numerous other components.
-The rear brakes had an unusual design in that the read hub was incorporated within the brake disc.
+The majority of the suspension items for the M100 Elan (both S1 and S2) were manufactured and supplied by Portland Engineering based in Dorset in the UK.
+They supplied front and rear brake discs, rear suspension arms, front and rear hub carriers along with numerous other components.
+The rear brakes had an unusual design in that the rear hub was incorporated within the brake disc.

 Sales

 Two variants were available at launch, the 130 bhp Elan 1.6 (retailing at £17,850) and the 162 bhp Turbo SE (£19,850).
 Initial sales were disappointing, due to the debut of the more affordable "nostalgic" Mazda MX-5 which was arguably similar in concept to the 1960s Elan, in contrast to the M100's deliberately futuristic cant.
 The Elan was very expensive to make (the cost to design and produce the dashboard alone was more than the total cost of the Excel production line), and sales figures were too low to recoup its huge development costs.

 Altogether just 3,855 Elans were built between November 1989 and July 1992, including 129 normally aspirated (non-turbo) cars.
 A mere 559 of them were sold in the US, featuring a 'stage 2 body' which had a different rear boot spoiler arrangement together with a lengthened nose to accommodate a USA-compliant crash structure and airbag, and 16-inch wheels (optional in most markets, standard in the U.S.) instead of 15-inch as on the UK model.
-A coupe version of the Elan, to replace the Excel, had also been in the pipeline, but this too was shelved, and there was no direct successor to the Excel, which was also discontinued in 1992.
+A coupé version of the Elan, to replace the Excel, had also been in the pipeline.
+This, too, was shelved, and there was no direct successor to the Excel, which ended up also being discontinued in 1992.